kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 ```

-I like the streams stuff in Java 8 but I have to admit I like using Groovy
+I like the streams stuff in Java 8 but, if I'm honest, I think I prefer using Groovy
 when it comes to messing around with collections.
-The beauty of Groovy is
-that you can have your cake and eat it!!
+The beauty of Groovy though, you can have your cake and eat it!!
 Happy days!!

-Here's the output when I run it:
+When I ran the code here's the output:

 ```
 Hi im final string